 2014 Virtual Science Fair

-To sign up, contact Dr. Whitney Elmore at email@example.com.
+Contact Dr. Whitney Elmore at firstname.lastname@example.org for more details.
 The fee is $300 per school, regardless of how many students from the school participate.
 The program is open to NAIS member schools.
 More information is available at the: NAIS Virtual Science Fair 2014.

 About the Virtual Science Fair